Sweyn, Forkbeard, was born to Harald Bluetooth

 St Brice’s Day Massacre

 Aethelred ordered the massacre of all Danes living in England.
 He hoped that by ridding England of Danes he would minimise the risk of attack from within.
-A significant number of Danes were killed including Gunhilda, the sister of Sweyn Forkbeard.
+A significant number of Danes were killed including Gunhilda, Sweyn Forkbeard’s sister.

-Aethelred had no choice but to pay the Danes to leave his land alone.
-The Danegled demanded by Sweyn was £24,000 (8kg of silver).
+King Aethelred had no choice but to pay the Danes to leave his land alone.
+The Danegeld demanded by Sweyn was £24,000 (8 kg of silver).

 Sweyn Forkbeard destroyed the town of Norwich.